Introduction to our commencement archive…

 As humanity’s future becomes ever more challenging, many students feel that their parents’ generation has fostered almost irredeemable catastrophes, that we have failed environmentally, politically, morally, and spiritually.
 Even our air and water are threatened.
 Not to mention we continue to stockpile weapons that could radically alter life on Earth in minutes.

-Clarion calls for environmental sanity, for example, from as far back as Rachel Carson and Aldo Leopold have proven real and prescient.
+Climate change is perhaps the easiest example.
+Clarion calls for environmental sanity from as far back as Rachel Carson and Aldo Leopold in the 1960’s have proven real and prescient.
 As we lose bees, we destroy the cycle of life.
 As we heat glaciers, we flood our cities.
 As we burn coal, we breathe toxins.

 Writer Toni Morrison was among the first commencement speakers to directly address the possibility of a diminishing rather than expanding future.
 At Wellesley College in 2004, she stated: